 “I choose glass for its predictable formal qualities — solidity, transparency, color.
 It allows me to work both on the surface and in the interior.
 But I also like glass for its surprises.
 Colors mix unpredictably.
 Highlights change as the day goes by.
 I’m never quite in as much control as I like to believe.”

 The photos above are just a few examples of his work.
-The remaining collection of 80 pieces is available for sale.
+The remaining collection is available for sale.
 Most of it can be seen here: Charlie Holden page.